-Best feature: Shopify is our choice for the best ecommerce platform. > In addition to a fully featured POS system, it offers other sales > avenues and processes payments from cash to bitcoin.
-Even though Shopify > is known for ecommerce, it has a robust POS platform for mobile and > in-store sales, making it an ideal solution for multichannel sellers. > Shopify integrates with over 2,000 different apps and programs. > - mPOS app: 3.5 stars on Google Play from about 1,500 reviews.
-In > addition to running your online store (with some limitations), it lets > you take payments, including cards or cash.
-Users loved the convenience, > but some complained it looked more dated on Android than on iPhone and > had connection issues. > - Payment types: Credit cards, contactless, online, gift card, > international, bitcoin, and more.
-Shopify deposits funds into your bank > account in one to three days.
-Shopify cannot accept card payments > without an internet connection. > - Business management tools: Shipping management, inventory management, > sync with Shopify POS, Facebook store, analytics, and reporting. > - Fraud protection: EMV- and PCI-certified readers, fraud analysis, and > fraud prevention recommendations. > > What Shopify Is Missing > > If your business regularly accepts credit card payments on-the-go, not > having access to a reliable internet connection can become a problem. > Aside from the lack of swipe payment method for its Android-compatible > card reader, Shopify can only process cash and digital wallet > transactions while offline.
-If you need full offline payment > functionality, consider Square or Payment Depot.
+- Best feature: Shopify is our choice for the best ecommerce platform.
+In addition to a fully featured POS system, it offers other sales avenues and processes payments from cash to bitcoin.
+Even though Shopify is known for ecommerce, it has a robust POS platform for mobile and in-store sales, making it an ideal solution for multichannel sellers.
+Shopify integrates with over 2,000 different apps and programs.

+- mPOS app: 4.1 stars on Google Play from over 24,000 reviews.
+In addition to running your online store (with some limitations), it lets you take payments, including cards or cash.
+Users loved the convenience, but some complained it looked more dated on Android than on iPhone and had connection issues.

+- Payment types: Credit cards, contactless, online, gift card, international, bitcoin, and more.
+Shopify deposits funds into your bank account in one to three days.
+Note that it cannot accept card payments without an internet connection.

+- Business management tools: Shipping management, inventory management, sync with Shopify POS, Facebook store, analytics, and reporting.

+- Fraud protection: EMV- and PCI-certified readers, fraud analysis, and fraud prevention recommendations.

+What Shopify Is Missing

+If your business regularly accepts credit card payments on-the-go, not having access to a reliable internet connection can become a problem.
+Aside from the lack of swipe payment method for its Android-compatible card reader, Shopify can only process cash and digital wallet transactions while offline.
+If you need full offline payment functionality, consider Square or Payment Depot.